 Corporation tax charge – S455

-Furthermore, you only pay S455 on any advances on the loan; not the whole loan balance.
-So, if the loan balance went from £15,000 last year to £18,000 this year, you'd only pay S455 this year on the additional £3,000; not the entire £18,000.
+You only pay S455 on any advances on the loan, not the whole loan balance.
+Therefore, if the loan balance went from £15,000 last year to £18,000 this year, you would only pay S455 this year on the additional £3,000, not the entire £18,000.

-Beneficial Loan Benefit in Kind
+Beneficial Loan benefit in kind

 There are a few exceptions, when a taxable benefit for a beneficial loan does not arise: